emberjs/rfcs/text/0268-acceptance-testing-refactor.md

 });
 ```

-As you can see, this proposal is unifies on Qunit's nested module syntax following
+As you can see, this proposal unifies on Qunit's nested module syntax following
 in emberjs/rfcs#232's footsteps.

 ## New APIs Proposed